 it is an honour and privilege to get to

 Bill H. Warren

 In 2007 British hospitals shed the white coat.
 This was followed by a government report with a revised dress code.
 No white coats.
 No long sleeved shirts.
 No ties.
 No watches.
 Essentially be naked below the elbows.
 These ideas were based on reports that wearing any of the items above resulted in an increased of cross infection.
-Subsequent reports have stated that the change in dress code makes no difference.
+Subsequent reports have concluded that the change in dress code makes no difference to infection rates.
 From the change in dress code emerged a new empire.
 The department of infection control.